JohnBetaCode/JohnBetaCode/Management_Notes.md

 <br />

 * You have felt that you are not up to your job.
-* You know you have a good job, but you don't really believe you have the skills to perform successfully in the role.
+* You know you have a good job, but you don't believe you have the skills to perform successfully in the role.
 * You hand in the tasks, you do what is asked of you, but you continue to feel that it does not meet expectations and you dedicate dozens of hours to make it “perfect”.

 It's hard not to feel this syndrome when you find yourself out of code for several days in a row.
 Or when you don't review technical documentation as often.
-You literally see yourself spending the entire day from meeting to meeting, from Slack to email, from fire to fire.
+You see yourself spending the entire day from meeting to meeting, from Slack to email, from fire to fire.

 * 👉 You feel like your work has no impact.
 * 👉 You feel like nothing gets better.